genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

 I'm guessing water is actually polar because it is [3-dimensional](https://chemistrytalk.org/wp-content/uploads/2022/07/640px-VSEPR_acqua-300x281.png).
 I'm focused on the geometry here, but her lesson indicates that the polarity of the atom is more important.
 O is electronegative.
 What makes it electronegative?

-Big lesson: oxygen is electronegative.
+Big lesson: Oxygen is electronegative.

 CO2 is non-polar due to the vector sum of electronegativity.
 This has to do with its geometry (it's a linear molecule).
 It's linear because the C "donates" electrons to the Oxygen (an ionic bond?).
 C has 4 valence electrons, O has 6.
-O "takes" electrons from C, thus leaving C without a complete outer valence shell.
+O and C form double covalent bonds, which means that 2 electrons from O and two from C are shared and contribute to the outer valence shell of each atom, thus completing both shells.

 H20 is a covalent bond.  ~~CO2 is an ionic bond (?)~~.
 No, CO2 is actually a double-covalent bond!!!
 That explains it.
 Apparently ionic bonds are made mostly (only?) between metals and non-metals.
 Everything else (that's not a Hydrogen bond, which is actually covalent anyway) should "default" to covalence.
 CO2 is actually O=C=O.  Thus, CO2 is also non-polar due to its geometry and resultant vector sum of electronegativity.

-Identifying bond polarity can be (roughly?) done by looking at the periodic table groups.

 ### 1.3 Types of Bonds